hiddenSt/LivingLandsAndDeadSouls_2/README.md

 # WARNING!!!!!
-This repository is example of VERY VERY bad code/programming practice. `MAKE SURE TO TAKE AWAY FROM SCREENS PEOPLE WITH WEAK NERVES`
+This repository is an example of VERY VERY bad code/programming practice. `MAKE SURE TO TAKE AWAY FROM SCREENS PEOPLE WITH WEAK NERVES`